-A text that was unknown to the participants was selected as the research instrument.
+For tape-recording the selected participants' oral reading performance in English, a text was required which was unknown to the subjects.
 The text had to be short not to frustrate the participants, and authentic, or at least written by a native writer.
-A text which met the above requirements was selected (see Appendix 2).
-The learners were planned to be asked to read the text out loud.
+A text which met the above requirements was selected (see Appendix 1).

 The text needed piloting to see if it was appropriate for the research.
-The piloting procedure was completed by a Hungarian boy aged 11.
-He was considered a poor reader by his teacher according to the criteria described above.
+One Hungarian boy aged 11 was chosen who was considered a poor reader by his teacher according to the criteria described above.
 It was considered that if a poor reader was able to read the text aloud, then it would be relevant for the present research.
 Before reading the text, the boy was given two minutes to get acquainted with the text.
 The recording was transcribed in order for the data to be retrievable.
 However, it turned out that the text did not serve its purpose: it was too long (more than ten typed lines), full of unknown words which the child pointed out after the recording (e.g. thousands, fireworks, soldiers), and proper names that caused anxiety in the child and influenced his oral reading performance (e.g. Edinburgh, Tattoo).
-Therefore it was evident that the first text had to be changed for another one.
+Therefore, it was evident that the first text had to be changed for another one.

-Based on the experience of the piloting of Text 1, I created new criteria for selecting the text for this research:
+Based on the experience of the piloting of Text 1, new criteria for selecting the text for this research were created:

-- the text had to be no longer than ten typed lines, - its vocabulary had to suit and be relevant for the learners' level of knowledge of English, - it had to contain no proper names.
+- the text had to be no longer than ten typed lines, - its vocabulary had to be relevant for the learners' level of knowledge of English, - it had to contain no proper names.

-Taking into consideration these new criteria, Text 2 was selected (see Appendix 3).
+Taking into consideration these new criteria, Text 2 was selected (see Appendix 2).
 It was piloted in the same way as Text 1 was, but with another learner.
-As no difficulties emerged during the piloting of this text, Text 2 was decided to be used for the investigation.
+As no difficulties emerged during the piloting of this text, it was decided that Text 2 should be used for the investigation.